-- A clear understanding of a client’s most important needs and priorities, by asking questions is important to narrow down to the real issues.
-You will also be able to distinguish high-value work from low value work.
+- A clear understanding of a client’s most important needs and priorities by asking questions is important to narrow down to the real issues.
+You will also be able to distinguish high-value work from low-value work.
 You will learn how to do this with the help of the information requisition form or the requirement analysis form.

 - A written roadmap for different phases: This provides a level of transparency that most lawyers cannot match.
 You can even charge a small sum to read all documents and prepare this roadmap.
 Do not be afraid that the client will take this roadmap and go to a different lawyer.
-Some may do it, but most will see a lot of value in this, and love how organized and transparent you are.
+Some may do it, but most will see a lot of value in this and love how organized and transparent you are.

 For example, let’s say someone has come to you for evicting a tenant who is refusing to vacate a residential property illegally.
-Instead of quoting 10 lakhs for the entire matter, you can break it down to small parts.
+Instead of quoting 10 lakhs for the entire matter, you can break it down into small parts.
 Let’s say part 1 is to give a legal notice.
 And you offer to do the same for a small fee.

 - Breakdown of steps for each phase: This means an ability to define a finite scope of work, estimate the steps and the time and effort that it will take (for each step).
 Every piece of legal work has multiple steps.
 Drafting a contract as per a client’s requirements has a minimum of 5 steps.
 This will enable the client to understand your quote.
 You need to know these steps beforehand, which is only possible once you possess the knowledge and the training to perform the work.

 - Provide a schedule of delivery.
 This step is important to set client expectations about delivery with clarity and have realistic timelines.
 Most lawyers fail to give a clear schedule and explain the delays involved due to court process etc. This does not help much with building confidence with a client.
 Make sure you explain timelines and potential delays involved in your roadmap, and the client will see this as a great sign that you are highly trustworthy.
-Yes, the timeline may be uncertain, and in that case you will provide as much information as possible so that the client can make an informed decision.
+Yes, the timeline may be uncertain, and in that case, you will provide as much information as possible so that the client can make an informed decision.

 - Advance.
-It is easy to talk, but until a client pays he or she is not your client.
+It is easy to talk, but until a client says he or she is not your client.
 Money has to hit the account.
-When you are providing value, it is standard to ask for 50% advance before work begins.
+When you are providing value, it is standard to ask for a 50% advance before work begins.
 No work can start before advance is received, or else you will end up with the wrong kind of clients.
 Share your engagement letter with the terms of the advance.
 Do not work with clients who will not pay an advance.
 Work harder at lead generation, brand building, but simply say no to working without advance.
 It can be less than 50%, but it can’t be zero!

 - Continue to share examples of validation and stay engaged: When a potential client does not give them the mandate, some lawyers do not stay in touch with that person.
 Every client does not give you the matter in the first set of interactions, so it is important that the conversation is on.
 While you do not intend to work for free, continue to stay in touch and provide some value.
-It is crucial to know what they are up to, and continue to share markers of validation around you - your articles, social media posts, your appearance on TV debates or newspaper articles, Google search results, etc.
+It is crucial to know what they are up to and continues to share markers of validation around you - your articles, social media posts, your appearance on TV debates or newspaper articles, Google search results, etc.